Elian-Marsault/portfolio-data/Personal projects/README.md

 ## AirBnb Paris:

+**Price calculation**:
-**Price calculation**: Understanding how hosts set their prices and providing a price range recommendation for new users (neural network with keras + try with XGBoost)
+Understanding how hosts set their prices and providing a price range recommendation for new users (neural network with keras + try with XGBoost).
+Next step: combine it with the calendar to propose different price stetings Combine it with calendar analysis to propose prices according to the user's needs, adapting to the season/time of year.

 ### 🚧 Work in progress 🔨 🚧
 **EDA**: Analysis of prices, number of listings, and other key metrics across the city of Paris.